jtyers/mv2/README.md

 ## Installation

 Currently installation is entirely manual.
 To install, simply download `mv2` and place in your `PATH`.
 To use the script to copy, symlink `mv2` to `cp2`, and the script will handle the rest.

+## Dependencies

+Tested on bash 4.3.46, but should work on earlier versions.
+Pull requests with patches to support older versions welcome!